Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 4. Facial Wrinkles and Breakouts

-Another drawback to stomach sleeping is that it could cause you to develop more facial wrinkles or breakouts.
+Another drawback to stomach sleeping is that it could cause you to develop more facial wrinkles or breakouts5.
 This is because your face is rubbing up against your pillow each night.
 If this is a concern for you, then back sleeping would be the better position.

 Tips for Sleeping On Your Stomach